navapbc/template-application-rails/docs/app-rails/container-images.md

 ### Instructions

 Follow these steps to run the `release` image locally.
-This process uses configuration in [`docker-compose.mock-production.yml`](/docker-compose.mock-production.yml) to build the image and run the composition.
+This process uses [`docker-compose.mock-production.yml`](/docker-compose.mock-production.yml).

 #### 1. Change to the application directory